 Dosage varies per individual but start with half a dropper dissolved in hot tea or water.
 Hot tea will dissipate some of the alcohol and activate the THC a bit.
 It can be taken straight but may burn the tongue and has a very strong herbal taste.
 [If you cut it with equal parts water, you can hold the dosage under the tongue without burning.
 Takes effect in seconds.]

-Here is an example of cold tincture being made.
-Remember to decarboxylate first, and note that the mixture can remain in a dark place for up to a month before it is ready.
-It’s up to you.
+This video shows cold-method tincture being made.
+Again, remember to decarboxylate first.
+Note that the mixture can remain in a dark place for up to a year before straining.
+It’s entirely up to you.

 Hot Method, aka “Green Dragon”